warung-international/peradaban/readme.md

 - MongoDB Server, or MongoDB Atlas.

 If you don't own/admin a Discord server, creating one is simple, you can do it from the same menu you join discord servers from.

+## Running the Application
+There are multiple ways to launch the application.

+### Python
+To start the bot with python, you first need to install the required packages with `pip install -r requirements.txt`

+Then, run:

+1) `python main.py`

+### Docker-Compose
+You can use the pre-made docker-compose by running:

+1) `docker-compose up`

+### Docker
+For most users, the use of `docker-compose` is highly recommended.

+Nevertheless, you can import the pre-made Dockerfile into your own docker-compose or run it manually by with:

+1) `docker build -t your_project_name .`
+2) `docker run -it your_project_name`

+Note: Make sure that you created a volume so that you local `./logs` folder gets populated.

+# Additional Information
+Additionally, this comes with a pre-made [pre-commit](https://pre-commit.com) config to keep your code clean.

+It is recommended that you set this up by running:

+1) `pip install pre-commit`
+2) `pre-commit install`

 ## Awesome